-Remember the promise you made yourself last year about keeping stress out of the holidays?
+Remember the promise you made to banish stress from the holidays?
 We’re here to help you keep it.

-Time is your ally in this — time to plan, to save, to shop sales, to make a few simple gifts and to spread the work over the weeks to come.
-If you start doing a little now and spread your preparations over the coming weeks, you can avoid a last-minute jam.
+Time is your ally — if you start to plan, save and shop sales in the weeks to come.
+Do a little now and spread out your preparations, and you will avoid a last-minute jam.

 1. Make a simple holiday budget

-- Decide early on the total amount you can spend.
+Decide early on how much you will spend.
 Divide this money among all your expenses, including gifts, food, decorations and travel.
 Watching money fly out of your wallet without knowing if you can afford to spend it is a recipe for stress.

 Plan your shopping like a general plans a battle.
-Here’s a secret: Despite the Black Friday hype, the best deals last year were earlier in November (“Shop Before Black Friday to Snag the Best Holiday Deals“).
-Watch for these early holiday sales and promotions while keeping an eye out online for deals that may not hit the stores.
+Here’s a secret: Despite the Black Friday hype, the best deals are often earlier in November.
+So, look for holiday sales right now instead of waiting until the day after Thanksgiving.

 4. Do a savings sprint

-Dedicate an envelope or a savings account to holiday shopping and see how much you can stuff in there over the next two months.
-Start with the change in your pockets or purse.
-“11 Easy Ways to Raise Holiday Shopping Cash” has tips for now and more for getting an early start on 2016 holiday savings.
+Dedicate an envelope or a savings account to holiday shopping and see how much you can stuff in there over the coming weeks Start with the change in your pockets or purse.

 Use cash-back sites, buy discounted gift cards — do whatever it takes to cut your costs lower.
 For more tips on making these techniques work for you, check out: